AU-BCE-EE/Kamp-2024-NH3FluxMethods/README.md

 Run `ALFAM2-var/scripts/main.R` to apply the ALFAM2 model to the measurement data and calculate apparent error (residuals).
 Results are summarized in `ALFAM2-var/output`.

+## scripts-WT
+R scripts for processing WT data to calculate measured ammonia emission.
+Data files are too large to include but scripts are still included here for partial reproducibility.
+The script 'main.R' calls all others.